LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 Now, create a function to sign rental agreement for a hostel room between the landlord and a tenant.

 Before creating `signAgreement` function, remember the following:
-* The function will only execute if the user is `Tenant`, meaning that the user's address & the landlord's address don't match.
+* The function will only execute if the user is `Tenant`, meaning that the user's address and the landlord's address don't match.
 * The function will only execute if the user has enough ether (payable 'ether') in his/her Ethereum wallet.(Enough ether means = one-time security deposit + 1st month's rent)

 Let's use those modifiers here, so that: